-Eight years ago, almost to the day, I wrote about how Trump could make so many purchases for people who don’t promise Trump and hit them.
+Eight years ago, almost to the day, I wrote about how Trump could make so many purchases for those who do not promise Trump and hit people in my hometown.
 Today, I am writing again in a similar situation.

-My personal situation is vastly different now.
-I no longer work in media.
+My personal situation is significantly different now.
+I no longer work in the media.
 There is no mid-tier media.
-I collapsed in time to enroll in a PhD program in Communication at UNC.
+I collapsed in time to enroll in a PhD program in communication at UNC.
 I now teach as part of my job.
 I will finish this May.
 Whether I get a job in academia or move is basically in my hands.
-It’s a wasteland out there, and I am sure public universities will forget Rufo.
-I hope qualitative research can transition into UX work, but I hope the impending trade war and the enormous deportation system do not take the economy with the tremendous human suffering that comes with it.
+It is a wasteland out there, and I am sure public universities will forget Rufo'd.
+I hope qualitative research can transition into UX work, but I hope the impending trade war and the incredibly deportation regime do not take the economy along with the immense human suffering that comes with it.
 I am not hopeful.

 I am teaching cultural studies this semester.
-It’s the best class I’ve taught in my 5.5 years at UNC.
+It is the best class I have taught in my 5.5 years at UNC.
 My students are bright, engaging, diverse, and endlessly curious.
-I am often cynical about what I do, but this class has really melted my heart.
+I am often cynical about what I do, but this class has really warmed my heart.
 The content inherent in cultural studies is a matter of what is happening, and by the end of the election, I threw the lesson plan to the side (we had to discuss the media and the information ecosystem.
-We talked about the election.
-Ultimately, it’s about what is happening).
+We talk about the election.
+Ultimately, it is about what is happening).

 I set some basic rules.
 First, this was not a debate.
-Discussions are formal activities that are foolish, and informal activities are not good for classroom dynamics.
+Discussion is a formal activity that is foolish, and informal activities as classroom exercises are not good.
 Second, it was not accurate to set up new political programs or resistance.
 It was at least for another space that day.
-Third, I don’t remember, but no one could be the foolish person who deserves such memories at first.
-Instead, the discussion was about why things happened, the campaigns, the cultural mechanisms of the media, and what the candidates did not appeal to (or did not).
+Third, I do not remember, but no one could be the foolish person who deserves such memories at first.
+Instead, the discussion was about why things happened, the campaigns, the cultural mechanisms of the media, and what did not appeal to the candidates (or did not).

 I got a show of three options.
-If students did not vote, voted for a third party, or did not want to split their vote.
+If students did not vote, or wanted to vote for a third party, or split their vote.
 If students voted for Harris.
 If students voted for Trump.
-Most were for Harris, a few said no answer, and two were Trump voters (then a few latecomers arrived, and I never asked again).
+Most were for Harris, a few said no answer, and two were Trump voters (then a few latecomers arrived and were never asked again).

 I lead with this because I was given two things by who I am and how I present myself.
-I received a certain respect and performance that many of my colleagues and young white men do not respond to with the same open-mindedness.
+I have received a certain respect and performance that many colleagues and young white people do not respond to me with as open-mindedly as those peers.

-I do not consider it my job to bring them into political projects in any direct way.
-That is not to say I have no deep political commitments.
+I do not consider bringing them into political projects in any kind of direct way as my job.
+It is not to say that I have no deep political commitment.
 Rather, I think coding or weak students are not that good.
-My job is to help them understand the material.
+I am in the bed of my friend Daniel Joseph: my job is to help them understand the material.
 What they do with it is up to them.
 I am not Marx or Stuart Hall, Raymond Williams, or Julia Kristeva.
 They were better at this than I am.
 And because I am not, I believe that once the material is understood by them, it will do the work.
-It has done the work for many people, but it should be their work, not because I directed them.
-I believe this or that text, or all of them, will click for them.
+It has done the work for many people, but it should be the work they get, not because I directed them.
+I believe this or that text, or all of them, will click.
 I have to.
 They meant a lot to me when I read them.
 And for that reason, I have deep respect and admiration for those people and their work.

 I hope so.